Economy of Saudi Arabia: Foreign investment

 Before 2000, there were strict limits placed on foreign direct investment in Saudi Arabia.
 The 1979 Foreign Investment Act prohibited foreign ownership in some sectors of the economy, allowed foreign investment only if the investor qualified for a license based on their expertise, and gave priority to businesses that were Saudi-owned or partially Saudi-owned.

-However, in the mid 1990s, foreign ownership rules were relaxed, with investment sought in telecommunications, utilities, and financial services.
+However, in the mid-1990s, foreign ownership rules were relaxed, with investment sought in telecommunications, utilities, and financial services.
 The 2000 Foreign Direct Investment Act made substantial changes to the rules on foreign investment, including allowing projects to be run by 100% foreign-owned companies for the first time.

-Since 2008, extensive Saudi land investment has taken place, especially in Africa.
-For more, see the section on the Non-petroleum sector.

 According to UNCTAD's June 2018 report, Saudi Arabia's foreign direct investment was only $1.4 billion in 2017, down from $7.5 billion the year before and as much as $12.2 billion in 2012.
 The fall in investment is attributed to negative intra-company loans by foreign multinationals and various divestments.
 In the first quarter of 2018, net capital outflows were running at approximately 5% of GDP, compared to less than 2% of GDP in late 2016.
 However, according to a report published in Trading Economics, in the second quarter of 2018, foreign direct investment in the country raised by $882 million.
 Moreover, SAGIA's data indicate that licenses provided to foreign investment increased by 130% in the first quarter of 2018 as a result of reforms in the economy.

 As Saudi oil income declined in the late 2010s, the kingdom's international debt soared.
 In December 2018, Saudi Arabia announced it would be issuing bonds worth approximately 120 billion riyals ($32 billion) to cover its 4.2% GDP deficit of 131 billion riyals.
 In January 2019, the kingdom sold bonds worth $7.5 billion.
 In almost two and a half years, bonds worth $60 billion were sold by Saudi, which became one of the biggest borrowers globally.

+In September 2018, the Public Investment Fund completed a deal with a group of global lenders for a loan of $11 billion.
+The deal raised more than initially planned and was the first time the PIF had incorporated loans and debt instruments into its funding.
+According to data from Fitch Ratings, over two years starting from May 2016 Saudi Arabia went from having zero debt to raising $68 billion in dollar-denominated bonds and syndicated loans—one of the fastest rates among emerging economies.

 Foreign investments in the kingdom witnessed a rapid increase in the first quarter of 2019.
 The number of new licenses approved for foreign businesses grew 70% over 2018.
 Most licenses were approved for British and Chinese companies, which drove the increase.
 In the first quarter of 2019, foreign investment in Saudi Arabia jumped by 28%.